 When a SaaS customer churns, it isn’t just a sign of dissatisfaction with your product.
 As Lincoln Murphy puts it, lost customers are literally a “threat to your business, your revenue, [and] your ability to grow.”

 To reduce your company’s churn rate, it’s critical to utilize implicit data to determine risk among your customer base.

-If you aren’t actively using behavioral analysis to determine the segments of your clients who present the greatest churn risk, and reach out accordingly, you could be surprised by a sudden and potentially devastating loss of revenue when your customers migrate to a competitor.
-Here are several ways to proactively identify risk for churn:
+If you aren’t actively using behavioral and churn analysis to determine which of your valuable customers are the most at risk for attrition, you’ll miss your chance to mitigate those risks.
+When you’re not looking, you could be surprised by a sudden and potentially devastating loss of revenue as your customers migrate to a competitor.

-The single-biggest risk for churn occurs when your customers aren’t invested in your product.
-If they aren’t using your subscription business on a regular basis, why should they continue paying for the service?
-However, it’s essential to realize that you can’t accurately analyze behavior without a baseline measurement of optimal engagement.
-What’s normal for your product may change significantly over the customer lifecycle, so develop an accurate gauge of how your real-life customers use your SaaS.
+That said, it’s important to realize that you can’t accurately analyze behavior without a baseline measurement of optimal customer engagement.
+What’s normal for your product may change significantly over the customer lifecycle, so develop an accurate gauge of how your current customers use your product.

 2. Sign the Right Customers